The SQL COUNT Function is one of the Aggregate Function which Counts the total number of rows (records) selected by the SELECT Statement

 Above SQL Server count distinct query will count the Unique number of records (by removing duplicates) present in the [DepartID] whose values are NOT NULL

-This SQL Count example shows the difference between the Normal and the select Distinct.
-For better understand, we selected multiple columns with normal and Distinct separately
+This example shows the difference between the Normal and the select Distinct count.
+To better understand, we selected multiple columns with normal and Distinct separately.

 SELECT COUNT(Education) AS [Total Education], COUNT(DISTINCT Education) AS [Distinct Education], COUNT(FirstName) AS [Total FirstName], COUNT(DISTINCT FirstName) AS [Distinct FirstName], COUNT(DeptID) AS [Total Ids], COUNT(DISTINCT DeptID) AS [Distinct Ids] FROM [Employees]